samuelGrahame/ClassicForms/README.md

 Install-Package ClassicForms
 ```

+Compile and Run your Windows Forms applications on the browser.

 ### Set out to do

 I wanted to create a repo for bridge, That I could use the speed of RAPID Development from WinForms in my cload based applications.